ArthurClemens/polythene/README.md

 To keep the components modular (and only required when needed) I have chosen to keep the async aspect.
 The `examples` and `docs` directories show a more complete "real world" setup of a Mithril/Polythene application using SystemJS.

+Polythene works both in es6 and es5 applications.

 ## Installation